Managed IT

 Issues With the Break/Fix Model

-This made break/fix models a popular service method, particularly for SMBs.
-You could get whatever you needed and then fix the occasional issue whenever it arose.
+This made break/fix models of operation a popular service method for smaller operations.
+You could get whatever you needed and then fix the occasional issues whenever they arise.

-All-in-all, this created the perfect environment for the rise of the ongoing service model.
+All-in-all, creating the perfect environment for the rise of the ongoing service model.

-With a break/fix service model, companies have no control over their IT budget.
+With a break/fix service model, companies have no real control over their IT budget.

-Although this approach may seem cost-effective at first, calling an IT contractor whenever an issue requiring a lot of work arises can be very expensive for SMBs.
-Think of it like not having any insurance: It’s great when the sun is shining, but when things go bad, costs can add up very quickly.
+Although this approach may seem cost-effective at first, calling an IT contractor whenever an issue requiring a lot of work arises can be very expensive.
+Think of it like not having any insurance: It’s great when the sun is shining, but when things go wrong, the cost adds up very quickly.

 Lack of Incentive to Optimize IT Infrastructure